Are you passionate about protecting public health and the

 Work is performed in both an indoor office environment and in the field requiring travel to various locations throughout the County in a variety of outdoor weather conditions.

 Experience and Training

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.
 A typical way to obtain the required knowledge and abilities would be:

 Training: Equivalent to a bachelor's degree from an accredited college or university with major course work in any of the biological or physical sciences, environmental health science, engineering or a related field.

 Required License or Certificate:

-- Possession of registration as an Environmental Health Specialist issued by the State of California Department of Public Health.
+Possession of a letter of approval issued by the State of California Department of Public Health verifying eligibility for training.

 KNOWLEDGE, SKILLS, AND ABILITIES

 Physical and biological sciences, including biology, chemistry, physics, geology, hydrology, and soils science.